 Bring your Salesforce records directly into the collaborative world of Quip.
 View and edit live data right from your Quip docs—and sync everything back to the cloud in real-time.

 You can insert a Salesforce record into a doc by typing @salesforce.

 A few notes: The Salesforce Record Live App is installed by default, but needs to be configured by a Quip and Salesforce admin.

 By default, the Salesforce Record Live App supports four types of standard objects: Accounts, Opportunities, Contacts, and Leads.
 Your installation can be customized to accommodate more of them, however—feel free to contact us for details.

-Salesforce Record is only available for Quip Enterprise accounts.
-If you're currently on a Quip Business plan, talk to our sales team about upgrading.
+Salesforce Record is only available for Quip for Salesfroce accounts.
+If you're currently on a Quip Starter or Enterprise plan, talk to our sales team about upgrading.

 Finally, the Salesforce Record Live App is one of many ways that Quip and Salesforce can share data with each other.
 No matter how you use the two services, there's an integration for you.

 Bring Jira's powerful project management and tracking tools directly into Quip.
 View and edit projects in real time, in the docs where your team collaborates, from any device.